If your Philips Garment Steamer (handheld or stand steamer) does not produce steam, find possible causes and solutions below.

 The water tank is not inserted properly

-If the water tank is not properly inserted, your garment steamer might not be able to produce steam.
+If the water tank is not properly inserted, your appliance might not be able to produce steam.

 Please, remove the water tank and insert it again correctly.

 There is condensation in the stand steamer's hose